replicatedhq/kots.io/content/kots-cli/velero/configure-internal.md

 **NOTE**: The following command is only applicabled to embedded kURL kubernetes clusters and NOT recommended for production usage.
 Please consider setting up one of the other [available storage destinations](/kotsadm/snapshots/storage-destinations).

-Configures snapshots to use the internal storage provider, Minio, on embedded clusters as a storage destination.
+Configures snapshots to use the internal object store on embedded clusters as a storage destination.

 ### Usage